 Here at Trafalgar, we’re regularly asked about VAT registration, but there isn’t always a straightforward answer.
 There’s a lot to consider, such as your turnover and who you sell to.
-You could be legally obliged to register for VAT but, if you have the choice, it’s important that you weigh up the pros and cons, and ask yourself the three following questions:
+You could be legally obliged to register for VAT.
+However, if you have the choice, it’s important that you weigh up the pros and cons.
+Ask yourself the three following questions:

 Can I register for VAT?